Reviewing ThredUp (TDUP) & The Competition

 |$902.63 million

-ThredUp’s peers have higher revenue and earnings than ThredUp.
-ThredUp is trading at a lower price-to-earnings ratio than its peers, indicating that it is currently more affordable than other companies in its industry.
+ThredUp’s rivals have higher revenue and earnings than ThredUp.
+ThredUp is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.

 Summary